mp911de/my-little-keller/readme.md

 # My Little Keller

 Application to track inventory using an event-driven model using Redis.
 Built with Spring Boot, Spring Data and Python.
-This is a playground project to demonstrate an integration between a Java-serverside application and an Raspberry PI/IoT device.
+This is a playground project to demonstrate an integration between a Java-server side application and an Raspberry PI/IoT device.

-Inventory can be entered

 ## Building from Source